keola-dunn/autolog/internal/service/user/README.md

-# auth
+# user
-This is the service responsible for user authentication and authorization
+This is the service responsible for user details

 ## TODO:
 Following excerpt is from [Auth0](https://auth0.com/blog/adding-salt-to-hashing-a-better-way-to-store-passwords/).